-1 Fiscal Year Ended January 31, (\$ in thousands) 2019 2020) Revenues: Subscription revenues \$64,458 70.4% \$103,265 74.7% Professional services revenues 27,076 29.6 34,915 25.3 Total revenues \$91,534 100.0% \$138,180 100.0%
+T Three Months Ended April 30, (\$ in thousands) 2019 202 0 Revenues: Subscription revenues \$21,032 70.5% \$34,831 77.9% Professional services revenues 8,804 29.5 9,881 22.1 Total revenues \$29,836 100.0% \$44,712 100.0%

-Subscription revenues increased \$38.8 million from fiscal 2019 to fiscal 2020, primarily due to new customer additions, including customers added as a result of our acquisitions of Visible Equity and FinSuite, as well as expansion from existing customers within and across lines of business and price increases.
-Of the increase, 78.0% was attributable to increased revenues from existing customers as additional seats were activated in accordance with contractual terms and customers expanded their adoption of our solution, 15.0% was attributable to revenues from Visible Equity and FinSuite, and 7.0% was attributable to revenues from new nCino Bank Operating System customers.
-Subscription revenues were 74.7% of total revenues for fiscal 2020, compared to 70.4% of total revenues for fiscal 2019, reflecting the growth in our installed base.
+Subscription revenues increased \$13.8 million for the three months ended April 30, 2020 compared to the three months ended April 30, 2019, primarily due to new customer additions, including customers added as a result of our acquisitions of Visible Equity and FinSuite, as well as expansion from existing customers within and across lines of business and price increases.
+Of the increase, 63.7% was attributable to increased revenues from existing customers as additional seats were activated in accordance with contractual terms and customers expanded their adoption of our solution, 18.7% was attributable to revenues from Visible Equity and FinSuite and 17.6% was attributable to revenues from new nCino Bank Operating System customers.
+Subscription revenues were 77.9% of total revenues for the three months ended April 30, 2020 compared to 70.5% of total revenues for the three months ended April 30, 2019, reflecting the growth in our installed base.

-Professional services revenues increased \$7.8 million from fiscal 2019 to fiscal 2020, primarily due to the addition of new customers, as well as expanded adoption by existing customers within and across lines of business where implementation, configuration and training services were required.
-For fiscal 2020, \$2.9 million of professional services revenues was reimbursable travel and expense related to professional services projects at customer locations compared to \$2.5 million for fiscal 2019.
+Professional services revenues increased \$1.1 million for the three months ended April 30, 2020 compared to the three months ended April 30, 2019, primarily due to the addition of new customers as well as expanded adoption by existing customers within and across lines of business where implementation, configuration and training services were required.